Clarence Ditlow: Biography

 Ditlow was educated as both an engineer and as a lawyer.
 He attended Lehigh University where he was on the wrestling team.
 He completed his undergraduate work in 1965 with a bachelor's degree in chemical engineering.
 Out of college he was employed by the US Patent Office for five years as a patent examiner.
 During this time period he joined "Nader's Raiders" as a volunteer.
-Continuing his education, he earned a law degree from Georgetown University in 1970 and a master's degree in environmental law from Harvard University the next year.
+Continuing his education, he earned a Juris Doctor degree from Georgetown University in 1970 and a master's degree in environmental law from Harvard University the next year.
 He was mentored by Ralph Nader at the beginning of his career, beginning his association in 1971 with such groups as the U.S. Public Interest Research Group as a lawyer.
 In 1976 he became executive director of the Center for Auto Safety, a position he held for more than forty years until his death.
 Under Ditlow, the Center played a role in the recall of 6.7 million Chevrolets for defective engine mounts, 15 million Firestone 500 tires, 1.5 million Ford Pintos for exploding gas tanks, and 3 million Evenflo child seats for defective latches.

 He met Marilyn Herman in 1979 and she eventually became his wife; they married on October 22, 2016.
 He battled cancer for the last year of his life, but continued his advocacy work, giving testimony regarding autonomous vehicle safety to the National Highway Traffic Safety Administration.
 Ditlow died of colon cancer on November 11, 2016, at the George Washington University Hospital in Washington, DC.

 Advocacy and impact

-Ditlow never achieved the notoriety acquired by his mentor, Ralph Nader, but it was Ditlow who saw to completion many of the consumer advocacy issues that Nader brought to public attention.
+Ditlow never achieved the high public profile acquired by his mentor, Ralph Nader, but it was Ditlow who saw to completion many of the consumer advocacy issues that Nader brought to public attention.
 Joan Claybrook convinced Nader to hire Ditlow.
 Claybrook noted that Ditlow was formerly a competitive wrestler, and wanted the tenacity she thought his background would bring.
 Ditlow's skills as an investigator were crucial to long examinations, and he brought well-researched technical documentation to support claims made by Nader's organizations, claims which sometimes seemed outlandish at the time.